RussellChen1228/Emotion_synthesis/README.md

 4. **Get embedding**

    ```
-   python3 get_embedding.py
+   python3 record_embedding.py
    ```

-   Record style embedding of all wavs, and save in `./embeddings/style`
+   Call `get_embedding.py` to record style embedding of all wavs, and save in `./embeddings/style`.

 5. **Show embedding**